amberbancroft/koholint-medium-dreamTeam/README.md

   * Heroku application platform

 ## Application Architecture

+### Frontend Overview
 The Avocati frontend was built entirely with vanilla JavaScript and CSS.
 We used a combination of form inputs and the Fetch API to provide a fully functional CRUD experience to our users.
 By utilizing Ajax we are also able to provide a seamlessly integrated experience to our users when they make comments, like stories, or follow other users.

-### Frontend Overview
-The frontend of Avocati
 ### Backend Overview
 The Express backend is a collection of frontend routes and RESTful API routes that serve data to the frontend through Pug.js templating.
 The application data is stored in a Postgres database.
 All backend CRUD operations are performed through our Node environment with Sequelize.
 ## Conclusion